Want more content like this in your inbox once a month?

-A career path is exactly what can fix this.
+One key solution to this problem is career pathing.
 It serves as the basis for promotion decisions.
-It serves as a system to reward your high performers with their deserved positions while simultaneously providing your low performers with the vision they need to boost their productivity and work towards turning into high performers themselves.
+It serves as a system to reward your high performers with their deserved positions.
+It serves as a system to provide your low performers with the vision they need to boost their productivity and work towards turning into high performers themselves.

 With over 3 million people quitting their job every month in the US in 2022, People & Culture leaders are doubling down on employee retention and engagement more than ever.
 While the reasons for attrition are numerous, the lack of a career vision and foreseeable growth opportunities stands out in particular.
 In fact, 86% of millennials would leave their current position if career development and training were not offered.